Why Most Websites Fail (And How to Fix Yours)

 5. No Clear Conversion Strategy

 A website should not just be informational—it should be a lead generation machine.
-Many businesses build websites without a clear strategy to convert visitors into customers.
+Many businesses build websites without any strategy to convert visitors into customers.

 How to Fix It: